 Figure 5.6.
-Binomial distributions for the sign tests in Example 5.18: a) TW-CI pair, under H0; b) MC-MA pair, under H0; c) MC-MA pair for the alternative hypothesis H1: $P(MC < MA) = \frac{1}{4}$ .
+Binomial distributions for the sign tests in Example 5.18: a) TW-CI pair, under H_0 ; b) MC-MA pair, under H_0 ; c) MC-MA pair for the alternative hypothesis H_1 : $P(MC < MA) = \frac{1}{4}$.

-Figure 5.6b shows the binomial distribution of the number of negative differences for n = 7 and $p = \frac{1}{2}$ .
-The probability of obtaining at most 3 negative differences MC - MA, under H0, is $\frac{1}{2}$ , given the symmetry of the distribution.
-The critical value of the negative differences, k = 1, corresponds to a Type I Error of $\alpha = 0.0625$ .
+Figure 5.6b shows the binomial distribution of the number of negative differences for n = 7 and $p = \frac{1}{2}$.
+The probability of obtaining at most 3 negative differences MC - MA, under H0, is $\frac{1}{2}$, given the symmetry of the distribution.
+The critical value of the negative differences, k = 1, corresponds to a Type I Error of $\alpha = 0.0625$.

 Let us now determine the Type II Error for the alternative hypothesis "positive differences occur three times more often than negative differences".
 In this case, the distributions of MC and MA are not identical; the distribution of MC favours higher ranks than the distribution of MA.
-Figure 5.6c shows the binomial distribution for this situation, with $p = P(MC < MA) = \frac{1}{4}$ .
+Figure 5.6c shows the binomial distribution for this situation, with $p = P(\text{MC} < \text{MA}) = \frac{1}{4}$.
 We clearly see that, in this case, the probability of obtaining at most 3 negative differences MC - MA increases.
-The Type II Error for the critical value k = 1 is the sum of all probabilities for $k \ge 2$ , which amounts to $\beta = 0.56$ .
-Even if we relax the $\alpha$ level to 0.23 for a critical value k = 2, we still obtain a high Type II Error, $\beta = 0.24$ .
+The Type II Error for the critical value k = 1 is the sum of all probabilities for $k \ge 2$, which amounts to $\beta = 0.56$.
+Even if we relax the α level to 0.23 for a critical value k = 2, we still obtain a high Type II Error, $\beta = 0.24$.
 This low power of the binomial test, already mentioned in 5.1.2, renders the conclusions for small sample sizes quite uncertain.

 Q: Consider the FHR dataset containing measurements of basal heart rate frequency (beats per minute) made on 51 foetuses (see Appendix E).
-Use the sign test in order to assess whether the measurements performed by an automatic system (SPB) are comparable to the average of measurements performed by three human experts (AEB).
+Use the sign test in order to assess whether the measurements performed by an automatic system (SPB) are comparable to the computed average (denoted AEB) of the measurements performed by three human experts.

-A: There is a clear lack of fit of the distributions of SP and AE to the normal distribution.
+A: There is a clear lack of fit of the distributions of SPB and AEB to the normal distribution.
 A non-parametric test has, therefore, to be used here.
-The sign test results, obtained with STATISTICA are shown in Table 5.21.
+The sign test results, obtained with STATISTICA are shown in Table 5.22.
 At a 5% significance level, we do not reject the null hypothesis of equal measurement performance of the automatic system and the "average" human expert.

-Table 5.21.
+Table 5.22.
 Sign test results obtained with STATISTICA for the SPB-AEB comparison (FHR dataset).

-No. of Non-Ties Percent $v < V$ Z p-level 49 63.26531 1.714286 0.086476
+No. of Non-Ties Percent v < V Z p-level 49 63.26531 1.714286 0.086476